 Please keep in mind, however, that you must turn in your own work.
-If two students turn in nearly identical solutions, neither will get credit.
-Copying someone else's work without understanding it is not only a violation of the Honor System (http://honorcouncil.georgetown.edu), but also a way to guarantee that you won't learn anything.
+Copying someone else's work without understanding it is a good way to guarantee that you won't learn anything, and it is a violation of the Honor System (http://honorcouncil.georgetown.edu).